 - Students must meet minimum prerequisite and cumulative GPA requirements (see table below). - Students must take the full HESI A2 entrance exam and will have a maximum of four total attempts.
 Students must wait a minimum of 45 days between each attempt.
 Attempts taken less than 45 days apart will be nullified but will still count as one of the student's four maximum attempts.
 Students must take all required portions in the same exam attempt in order for the test to meet standards, and students cannot use/combine the highest subtest scores from different exam attempts.
 CONHCP will use the attempt with the highest overall score, providing all subtest scores meet the minimum requirements (see table below).
-HESI A2 scores will only be considered if the exam date was within two years of the secondary application deadline for the semester in which the student is applying. - HESI A2 policy exception: ABSN students who have completed the HESI A2 entrance exam somewhere other than GCU where their exam contained at least one, but not all, of the sections that Grand Canyon University requires are permitted to take only their remaining required sections that were not included on their previously completed HESI A2 entrance exam on a subsequent HESI A2 exam at Grand Canyon University.
-This only applies if the student did not earn a non-passing score on the section(s) that Grand Canyon University requires that were included on their previously completed HESI A2 entrance exam.
-For example: a student could not have a passing Human Anatomy & Physiology section and a non-passing Math section and qualify for this exception.
-If the student was to qualify (in this example), they would need to have passed both the Human Anatomy & Physiology and Math sections... they would then be eligible for an exception to only take the English Composition section of Reading Comprehension, Grammar, and Vocabulary.
-The scores from the two HESI A2 exams would be combined only if a student qualifies for this exception.
-In addition, students qualifying for this exception do not need to wait 45 days between their initial attempt and the attempt containing the remaining section(s) they are approved to take.
-If the student were to fail any section(s) of their subsequent HESI A2 exam taken at Grand Canyon University the student will need to wait 45 days to test again, but they will not need to retake the full exam.
-Rather, after a student waits 45 days, they are approved to retake only the remaining section(s) of the HESI A2 that they were originally approved to take per this policy exception.
-All HESI A2 scores will only be considered if the exam date was within two years of the secondary application deadline for the semester in which the student is applying.
+HESI A2 scores will only be considered if the exam date was within two years of the secondary application deadline for the semester in which the student is applying. - HESI A2 policy exception: - ABSN students with a completed HESI A2 entrance exam from another institution, which did not include all GCU required HESI A2 exam sections, may be permitted to take only the outstanding GCU required section(s) that were not offered on their previous exam attempt, on a subsequent HESI A2 exam administered at GCU as long as the below requirements are met. - o Policy Exception Requirements and Details: - Student has not reached the maximum four HESI A2 exam attempts. - Previous attempt was completed within two years of the secondary application deadline for the semester in which the student is applying.

+- Student received passing scores on all GCU required sections offered on their previous exam attempt. - Only the outstanding section(s) are to be completed on the subsequent HESI A2 exam attempt. - Student's results from both exam attempts would then be combined and applied to their application, only if the student qualifies for this exception and earns passing scores on the outstanding section(s) on their subsequent attempt. - Students qualifying for this exception do not need to wait 45-days between their previous exam attempt and the subsequent exam attempt containing the remaining section(s). - If a student receives non-passing scores on any section(s) on their subsequent HESI A2 exam, the student will need to wait 45-days prior to testing again.
+The student may still be eligible for this policy exception, as long as all aforementioned exception requirements are met.

-Criteria Minimum GPAs and HESI A2 Scores Pre-requisite GPA: Includes all required pre-requisite courses whether transferred in or taken at GCU 3.25 When multiple transfer courses are being utilized to meet the content requirement for one GCU pre-requisite course and/or lab, all credits and each letter grade for those respective courses will be used in the GPA calculation.
-All non-semester-based credits will be converted to the semester-based credit equivalent prior to calculating this GPA Cumulative GPA: Calculated based on a student's most recently completed 60 credit hours 3.0 This calculation includes both undergraduate and graduate coursework a student has completed.
+Criteria Minimum Required GPAs and HESI A2 Scores Pre-requisite GPA: Includes all required pre-requisite courses whether transferred in or taken at GCU When multiple transfer courses are being utilized to meet the content requirement for one GCU pre-requisite course and/or lab, all credits and each letter grade for those respective courses will be used in the GPA calculation.
+All non-semester-based credits will be converted to the semester-based credit equivalent prior to calculating this GPA 3.25 Cumulative GPA: Calculated based on a student's most recently completed 60 credit hours 3.0 This calculation includes both undergraduate and graduate coursework a student has completed.
 Remedial coursework, as recognized by GCU, will not be included in this calculation.
 If a student has taken the same course multiple times within their last 60 credits, each attempt with an earned grade will be included in this calculation.
 All non-semester-based credits will be converted to the semester-based credit equivalent prior to calculating this GPA.
 HESI A2: Composite Score of Reading Comprehension, Grammar, and Vocabulary 80 HESI A2: Math 80 HESI A2: Human Anatomy and Physiology 75